w3h9uf/readings/ddia.md

 - partitioning proportional to nodes: have fixed number of partitions per node, added node will choose existing partions to split (_Cassandra, Ketama_)

 ### Request Routing
+Q: which compenent should be responsible to route request?
+A: Three possible ways:
+  - node level: send to random node, node will reroute if this request not belong to it (_Cassandra, Riak_) _gossip protocol_
+  - routing tier: a dedicated routing service
+  - client level: expose partitions to client

+- ZooKeeper to have all nodes registered and keep nodes infos, router will keep updated by talking to ZooKeeper